grrrwaaa/courses/datt4950/evo.md

 > If it is helpful, you may imagine the buttons you can press to control a videogame character.
 Each button is an output.

+It may also be worth asking whether actions can occur concurrently, or whether activating one will suppress others.
+E.g. can you reproduce while in motion?
+Can you change direction when not in motion?
+The simplest technique here is to limit output to one action per frame.

 **Possible inputs include:**

 - Internal physiological states: At least, the current store of energy (the hungry/satiated axis), but possibly also other internal parametric states if they exist, such as temperature, digestive toxicity, ...